kordless/covid19_viz/README.md

 # Visualizing Covid-19's RNA
-I thought it might be interesting to visualize the code in the Covid-19 virus based on the fact it has sugar proteins stitched into it's outer coating and maybe I could find them with code.
-To start out, I found the virus' genome decoded here:
+I thought it might be interesting to visualize the code in the Covid-19 virus based on the fact it has sugar proteins stitched into it's outer coating to try to fool immune systemss.
+I found the virus' genome decoded here:

 https://www.ncbi.nlm.nih.gov/nuccore/MN988668

-I wrote code that first counted the number of codons of a particular length in the virus' genomic dataset.
-In search, we call strings words and the entire data set a document.
-A facet is a count of strings appearing in a set of 'documents' with 'words' being broken by a given character, like a white space.
+I wrote code to count the number of codons of a particular length in the virus' genomic dataset.
+In search, we call such strings "words" and the data set a "document".
+A "facet" is a count of strings appearing in a set of documents with words being broken by a given character, like a white space.

-In the case of this virus, I'm breaking the words along fixed lengths of nucleotides.
-I've graphed 3, 4, 5, 6, 7 and 8 character length words so far.
+In the case of this virus, I'm breaking the words along fixed lengths of nucleotides with a sliding frame that increments by 1 as it slides.
+I've graphed various length words, some of which appear below.

 ## How
 I used vim to remove all line numbers and whitespace and placed it in *covid19_rna.txt*.
 I then created a random file of the same length and placed it in *random_rna.txt*.
+I also dumped the code for SARS.

-I used a variety of word lengths, I'll call them *codons* here.
+I use a variety of word lengths, I'll call them *codons* here.
 Codon lengths of 5, 4 and 3 result in graphs that I consider to be regular (ordered) in nature, but not necessarly odd looking.
+The expecation would be to see some codons have more popularity than others, such as words like "the" and "and" appear more frequently in text.

-Codon lengths of 6, 7 and 8 result in distribution graphs which appear to follow the golden ratio (phi).
-My code needs to be refactored to do longer sequences.
+However, when I run with codon lengths of 6, 7 and 8 this results in distribution graphs which appear to follow the golden ratio (phi).
+When the codons are sorted by count occurance, it becomes obvious that there are groups of codons which share a similar count of occurance in the genomes of Covid-19 and SARS, and which decrease over the entire data set by something that appears to be related to a numerical sequence.

+When graphing random numbers, this sequencing is not observed.
+I intend to graph other ordered document (such as text and software code) to see if my code is somehow introducing the sequence.

 ## Running
 You'll need to hack around a bit to run this.
 I'll work on making better later.
 For now you can see the output in the output folder.